gfonseca1/moraesguif/README.md

 --->

 👋 Hi there!
 My name is Guilherme and I'm a Data Analyst at bunq.
-I'm originally from Rio, Brazil, and currently live in Amsterdam, NL.
+I'm originally from Rio, Brazil, and I currently live in Amsterdam, NL.
 On this github I store my sideprojects.

 🔭 I’m currently working at bunq and creating my personal portfolio website.